elunna/nerfhack-changelog/README.md

 * +4 to-hit bonus for attacking with a scimitar on a steed.
 * Wielding and unwielding curved swords takes 0 turns.
 * Morning stars and flails can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
+* Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.

 #### Slings
 * Projectiles receive a powerful strength bonus when using slings (xnh)